 Prior to your procedure, you will have a physical exam and a discussion of your medical history.
 During this process, you will have the opportunity to discuss current or past medical conditions, as well as medications or supplements you may be taking.
 You will also have the chance to discuss your goals at length.
 If you censor or neglect to mention important information regarding your health, you may increase your risk of complications.

-Ensuring a safe and successful surgery is Dr. Mosser’s number one goal.
-In addition to years of training and expertise in the fields of plastic and reconstructive surgery, Dr. Mosser is a long-standing member of the American Board of Plastic Surgery.
+Ensuring a safe and successful surgery is our number one goal.
+In addition to years of training and expertise in the fields of plastic and reconstructive surgery, our surgeons are a long-standing member of the American Board of Plastic Surgery.

 All surgeries are performed with the help of a board-certified anesthesiologist, and he maintains staff privileges at several local San Francisco hospitals and surgery centers:

 Providing proper post-operative care is also essential to a healthy recovery.
-For this reason, Dr. Mosser performs all post-surgical evaluations personally rather than a nurse or other health care provider.
+For this reason, our surgeons performs all post-surgical evaluations personally rather than a nurse or other health care provider.
 This gives him the opportunity to identify and immediately intervene on any issues that may occur after surgery.